junwei890/container/README.md

 ![](/images/{080248C6-B0D9-454C-B1C0-2F9E85990078}.png)

 And with that, I've finished building a simple rootless container.
 Do note that I didn't cover everything I did in this readme, check out the [source code](https://github.com/junwei890/container/blob/main/main.go) if you're interested in how I put everything together.

-## Fin
-After completing this project, I had a better understanding of how containers work, I also had a deeper understanding of the inner workings of the Linux operating system (its filesystem, privilege and resource management).